 Curtis Fletcher is the Director of the Ahmanson Lab and Co-Director of the multimedia authoring platform, Scalar.

+He specializes in the digital humanities and the intellectual history of technology from the mid-20th century to the present.
 His research centers on key questions across media studies, science and technology studies, and the history of technology.
 He has published widely on the evolution of educational technology, the development of humanities education, and the rise of the digital humanities.
 As a practitioner of the digital humanities, his work focuses on advancing digital pedagogy, fostering critical making, and developing humanities-driven extended reality (XR) projects.

 Both his work in the digital humanities and his research directly inform his role as Director of the Ahmanson Lab.
 In his work as Director, he oversees the design and implementation of digital scholarly projects; co-leads, with USC faculty, yearlong student seminars that blend disciplinary research with hands-on digital creation; teaches a course on the history, philosophy and social aspects of simulation; and develops conferences, working groups, and other discussion-driven events that engage undergraduate students in issues at the intersection of technology and society.